tomyedwab/pebble-worldmap/README.md

 ![](/screenshot.png)

 You can scroll left & right with the UP/DOWN buttons.
+SELECT button toggles a display of sunrise and sunset times for your location.

+Configure your location (longitude/latitude) and time zone by editing src/config.h.

 Based loosely on the concepts in [Math behind a world sunlight map][1].